-Conditional Step: This step applies only if you will use Quest's CMN for ongoing directory updates after the migration.
+Conditional Step: This step applies only if you are using the Quest CMN product for ongoing directory updates after the migration.

-If you want to keep your Notes environment up and running with an active Domino directory for a period after the migration, or indefinitely, you may want to configure Quest's CMN Directory Connector to run regular directory updates for as long as the Notes and Exchange environments coexist.
+If you want to keep your Notes environment up and running with an active Domino directory for a period after the migration, or indefinitely, you may want to configure the Quest CMN Directory Connector to run regular directory updates for as long as the Notes and Exchange environments coexist.